 Once New Jersey driving privileges are suspended, they never return automatically.
-There are always two or more things that must happen before the driving privileges will be restored.
+Two or more things must happen before the driving privileges will be restored.
 One of these is that the driver must pay a New Jersey driver's license restoration fee.
 That fee is presently $100.00.
 It is payable to the New Jersey Motor Vehicle Commission (“MVC”, formerly the New Jersey Division of Motor Vehicles “DMV”).

 The restoration fee can be paid at any time.
 The driver need not await completion of other restoration requirements before paying the restoration fee.
 There is no especial advantage to paying it early, so long as you remember to pay it!